+(1) The ASM identifier should be provided to the PI as the first part of the binary data payload.

 7.8 Message 5: Acknowledgment message

 This ASM message is used to return message acknowledgments to one or more addressed messages.
 Note that this message should always use Link ID of 5 (3/4 coding rate).
-Acknowledgement message is defined in Table 30.
+Acknowledgement message is defined in Table 31.